Mayonnaise: Nutritional information

 A typical formulation for commercially made mayonnaise (not low fat) can contain as much as 80% vegetable oil, typically soybean, rapeseed, sunflower, or corn oil, depending on region of production, but, in specialty products, sometimes olive or avocado oil.
 Water makes up about 7% to 8% and egg yolks about 6%.
 Some formulas use whole eggs instead of just yolks.
 The remaining ingredients include vinegar (4%), salt (1%), and sugar (1%).
 Low-fat formulas will typically decrease oil content to just 50% and increase water content to about 35%.
 Egg content is reduced to 4% and vinegar to 3%.
 Sugar is increased to 1.5% and salt lowered to 0.7%.
 Gums or thickeners (4%) are added to increase viscosity, improve texture, and ensure a stable emulsion.
 Mayonnaise is prepared using several methods, but on average it contains around 700 kcal per 100 grams, or 94 kilocalories (Cal) per tablespoon.
 This makes mayonnaise a calorically dense food.

-The nutrient content of mayonnaise (> 50% edible oil, 9–11% salt, 7–10% sugar in the aqueous phase) makes it suitable as a food source for many spoilage organisms.
-A set of conditions such as pH between 3.6 and 4.0, and low water activity aw of 0.925, restricts the growth of yeasts, a few bacteria and molds.
-Yeasts of the genus Saccharomyces, Lactobacillus fructivorans, and Zygosaccharomyces bailii are the species responsible for the spoilage of mayonnaise.
-The characteristics of spoilage caused by Z. bailli are product separation and a "yeasty" odor.
-A study suggests that adding encapsulated cells of Bifidobacterium bifidum and B. infantis prolongs the life of mayonnaise up to 12 weeks without microorganism spoilage.

-Salmonella

 Mayonnaise, both commercially processed and home-made, has been associated with illnesses from Salmonella globally.
 The source of the Salmonella has been confirmed to be raw eggs.
 Several outbreaks with fatal cases have been recorded, with a few major incidents.
 In a 1955 outbreak in Denmark, 10,000 people were affected by Salmonella from contaminated mayonnaise made by a large kitchen.
 The pH of the mayonnaise was found to be 5.1, with Salmonella counts of 180,000 CFU/g.
 The second outbreak, also in Denmark, caused 41 infections with two fatalities.
 The pH of the contaminated mayonnaise was 6.0, with Salmonella counts of 6 million CFU/g.
-In 1976 there were serious salmonellosis outbreaks on four flights to and from Spain which caused 500 cases and 6 fatalities.
-In the US, 404 people became ill and nine died in a New York City hospital due to hospital-prepared mayonnaise.
+In 1976 there were serious salmonellosis outbreaks on four flights to and from Spain which caused 500 cases and six fatalities.
+In 1984 in the US, 404 people became ill and nine died in a New York City hospital due to hospital-prepared mayonnaise.
 In all salmonellosis cases, the major reason was inadequate acidification of the mayonnaise, with a pH higher than the recommended upper limit of 4.1, with acetic acid as the main acidifying agent.
 Some brands use pasteurized eggs which would reduce this risk factor.